Punktum-dk/epp-service-specification/README.md

 ## `registrant_validated`

-As described above, contact objects related to the role of registrant has to be validated, this field is used to indicate the status of a validation object via the info domain command.
+As described above, contact objects related to the role of registrant has to be validated, this field is used to indicate the status of a validation object via the create domain command.

+See also `contact_validated`.

 # Implementation Limitations